rcg4u/nerd-delay/README.md

 - **.htaccess Rule Management**
   - Dedicated section for `.htaccess` optimizations with visual warning indicators.
-  - Each `.htaccess` setting checks if it is already applied.
+  - One-click "Add to .htaccess" buttons that prevent duplicate entries.
-  - Displays a message next to the toggle switch if the rule is active, including the line numbers where it is found in the `.htaccess` file.
+  - Each rule shows active status with exact line numbers in the `.htaccess` file.
-  - Prevents duplicate entries in the `.htaccess` file.
+  - "Remove All Rules" button to quickly clean up all Nerd Delay entries from `.htaccess`.
-  - "Disable All" button to quickly turn off all `.htaccess` modifications.
+  - Real-time validation and feedback when adding rules.
-  - Safety measures to prevent server configuration issues.
+  - Enhanced safety measures to prevent server configuration issues.

 ## Installation